user185953/fgsniffer-live/README.md

 # fgsniffer-live
-Execute live tcpdump on Fortigate using "diagnose sniffer", output to pcap files
+Execute live tcpdump on Fortigate using "diagnose sniffer", output to screen and to pcap files

 ## The scope
 Some FortiGate Models like the FG100E don't have a disk, so you can't use the WebUIs "Packet Capture" menu to create pcap files.
 The workaround is to use the CLI and create a verbose output and convert this with a Perl script.
 The Perl stuff didn't work for me so I created this tool.
 A compiled small binary converts session logs to pcap files that can be opened with wireshark.
 A shell wrapper script is provided to execute capture with live tcpdump output.